Particular/docs.particular.net/nservicebus/logging/index.md

 ### Version 3 and 4 Defaults

 In these versions default logging was only enabled in the NServiceBus Host.
-For self hosting you must [enable the logging yourself using code](log4net.md).
+For self hosting [enable the logging using code](log4net.md).

 See [NServiceBus Host Profiles](/nservicebus/hosting/nservicebus-host/profiles.md) for the default logging in the NServiceBus Host.